Phoebe (moon): Orbit and orbital interactions

-Phoebe's orbit is retrograde; that is, it orbits Saturn opposite to Saturn's rotation.
-For more than 100 years, Phoebe was Saturn's outermost known moon, until the discovery of several smaller moons in 2000.
+For more than 100 years Phoebe was Saturn's outermost known moon, until the discovery of several smaller moons in 2000.
 Phoebe is almost 4 times more distant from Saturn than its nearest major neighbor (Iapetus), and is substantially larger than any of the other moons orbiting planets at comparable distances.
 All of Saturn's regular moons except Iapetus orbit very nearly in the plane of Saturn's equator.
-The outer irregular satellites, including Phoebe, follow orbits that can be moderately to highly eccentric, and none are expected to rotate synchronously as all the inner moons of Saturn (except for Hyperion) do.
-Phoebe orbits within a group of irregular satellites called the Norse group.
+The outer irregular satellites, including Phoebe, follow orbits that can be moderately to highly eccentric, and none is expected to rotate synchronously as all the regular moons of Saturn (except for Hyperion) do.